• Home

 Recommended Video

 “The Soviets spent many decades exploring and developing mines.
 Many of their databases have been left and are quite meticulous,” Althaus said.
-“This gives companies looking to develop projects in central Asia a jumpstart compared to what would be here in the United States, where most of the opportunities are greenfield—very early stages, very high risk, and very little appetite for investment.”
+“This gives companies looking to develop projects in central Asia a jump start compared to what would be here in the United States, where most of the opportunities are greenfield—very early stages, very high risk, and very little appetite for investment.”

-Jeff Dickerson, principal advisor for Rystad Energy research firm, said only a long-term, coordinated effort—essentially a “wartime” approach—both domestically and with international partnerships can lead to success.
+Jeff Dickerson, principal advisor for the Rystad Energy research firm, said only a long-term, coordinated effort—essentially a “wartime” approach—both domestically and with international partnerships can lead to success.
 But it cannot be done without new projects with foreign allies.
 “The challenge is that the U.S. Doesn’t have a strong pipeline of mature mineral projects that are shovel ready,” he said.

 “The cycle of China extracting concessions on the back of mineral geopolitics and weakening the U.S. Strategic negotiating position will likely continue without a coordinated, long-term response during the current moment of heightened attention to critical minerals,” Dickerson said, questioning whether the U.S. Will maintain a concerted focus for years to come.